amhsirak/ickle/PATH.md

 <b>Quick Note</b>: Ickle is at a very initial stage and this path will keep changing.
 You may recommend / work on features you wish to add even if they are not mentioned here after a discussion with us.

+<b>Another Quick Note</b>: Currently we do not have proper documentation site.
+We are simply documenting everything in a Jupyter Notebook.
+Want to help us creating docs?
+Reach out on Discord: `@carishma`

 <hr />

 ### Path